ClojureBridge/tones/curriculum/01-piano-chords.md

 [this essay and code](http://blog.josephwilk.net/clojure/creating-instruments-with-overtone.html) for building up an ethereal-sounding flute solo.
-If you want to know making music without typing so much like this lessen, check out the
+If you want to know making music without typing so much like this lesson, check out the
 [Leipzig Library](https://github.com/ctford/leipzig),
 which explains how to build this sort of music compositions easier.